D-o-d-o-x/columbus/README.md

 There exist two ways to implement new envs:

 - Subclassing ColumbusEnv and expanding _init_ and overriding _setup_.
 - Using the ColumbusConfigDefined with a desired configuration.
 This makes configuring ColumbusEnvs via ClusterWorks2-configs possible.
-(See ColumbusConfigDefinedExample.md for an example of how the parameters are supposed to look like (uses yaml format), I don't have to to write a better documentation right now...)
+(See ColumbusConfigDefinedExample.md for an example of how the parameters are supposed to look like (uses yaml format), I don't have time to write a better documentation right now...)

 ##### Some caveats / infos